dzhus/blog/posts/2018-08-11-orangepi-syncthing.md

 files across a network of nodes *you* control, which can include your laptop, a storage server, an [Android][] phone etc., without relying on proprietary software or a third party such as Dropbox.
 Anything can work with files.
-Syncthing nodes don't even have to be on Internet.
+Syncthing nodes don't even have to be on the Internet.
 Cloud providers should provide Syncthing-as-a-service as a nicer way to interface laptops and phones with commoditised blob storage such as S3 offered by AWS and GCP.

 Meanwhile, a cheap ARM-based computer such as [Orange Pi Zero][opi] makes a good Syncthing node.
 This is the setup which works great for